danieldong51/nuggets-game/DESIGN.md

 Output (terminal): The server only prints the “game-over summary” when the number of nuggets reaches 0.
 See more on the content of the game-over summary in the Requirements Spec.

-The server also logs useful information and messages into a log file, including:
+The message module used in the server also logs useful information and messages into a log file, including:
   - Hostname port
   - All players name
   - Each time player picks up gold, and how much